 For additional inspiration regarding reflection, review “The Road to Critical Reflection.”

 Format: A written reflection or an alternative form of reflection.
+We recommend reviewing the list of alternative reflection examples and other tips before getting started.
 Suggested length for a written reflection to reach sufficient depth and breadth is 750 words.

 Timeline: Submit your reflection to the UHP database within 1 month of the conclusion of the self-designed experience.